National Trust for Historic Preservation

-The National Trust for Historic Preservation is a privately funded, nonprofit organization based in Washington, D.C. that works in the field of historic preservation in the United States.
+The National Trust for Historic Preservation is a privately funded, nonprofit organization based in Washington, D.C., that works in the field of historic preservation in the United States.
 The member-supported organization was founded in 1949 by congressional charter to support the preservation of America’s diverse historic buildings, neighborhoods, and heritage through its programs, resources, and advocacy.

 Overview

 The National Trust for Historic Preservation aims to empower local preservationists by providing leadership to save and revitalize America's historic places, and by working on both national policies as well as local preservation campaigns through its network of field offices and preservation partners, including the National Park Service, State Historic Preservation Offices, and local preservation groups.

 The National Trust is headquartered in Washington, D.C., with field operations located throughout the country.
-The organization is governed by a board of trustees and led by president & CEO, Paul Edmondson.
-As of January 2020, the National Trust reports that it has around 300,000 members and supporters.
+The organization is governed by a board of trustees and led by president & CEO, Carol Quillen.
+As of November 2023, the National Trust reports that it has over 1 million actively engaged visitors, followers, supporters, and advocates.

 In addition to leading campaigns and advocacy, the National Trust provides a growing educational resource through the Preservation Leadership Forum, which offers articles, journals, case studies, and conferences and training.
 The National Trust issues the quarterly Preservation magazine as well as online stories.

 The National Trust’s current work focuses on building sustainable communities through the adaptive reuse of historic spaces; preserving and empowering cultural diversity through protecting sites of cultural significance; advocating for greater stewardship of historic places on public land; and leading innovation in the management of historic properties.